Skip to the final section for a quick, spoiler-free rating.

 When it’s revealed to the friend group that Su Ci is a woman, Rushuang stayed angry for, like, one afternoon before forgiving her.

 After Su Ci’s true gender gets exposed, the Prince of Qi becomes “woke” and makes it a mission to promote the idea of female officials and feminism in the workforce.

 When Fu Ziyou rejects Princess Yun Chuan, she wishes him all the best and lets him be instead of becoming embittered.

 Even the Empress Dowager and the Emperor’s relationships with the Prince of Qi are amicable and cordial, when in every other drama there would’ve been suspicions and doubts abound.

 Every notable “good” character in Maiden Holmes communicates with each other.
 They’re almost always on the same page, hold similar points of view, and are all incredibly understanding and empathetic to each other’s plights.

 Consequently, there are no direct major conflicts between any of them.
 No philosophical disagreements, no opposing points of view, no discord due to conflicting allegiances, no differing principles shaped by different upbringings.
-Even the eventual reveal of Xie Beiming’s adopted father, which led to him to question where his loyalty lay, was quickly resolved with some heart-to-heart bro talk with the Prince of Qi.
+Even the eventual reveal of Xie Beiming’s adopted father, which leads to him to question where his loyalty lay, gets quickly resolved with some heart-to-heart bro talk with the Prince of Qi.
 Which brings me to Maiden Holmes’ biggest flaw…

 Not Enough Antagonism